mattcieslak/hbcd-docs/docs/measures/eeg/vis_ep_task.md

 **Summary**
 The Visual Evoked Potential Task (v.11.29.23) measures development of visual cortex and response to stimuli, reflecting underlying cortical development.
 The measure includes rigorous QC procedures to ensure data integrity and reliability.

-## Known Issues
-The common issue identified from quality control was irregular application of EEG sensors.
-No potential issues were flagged by subject matter experts.

 ## References
 - Cremone-Caira, A., Braverman, Y., MacNaughton, G. A., Nikolaeva, J. I., & Faja, S. (2023).
 Reduced Visual Evoked Potential Amplitude in Autistic Children with Co-Occurring Features of Attention-Deficit/Hyperactivity Disorder. *Journal of Autism and Developmental Disorders*. [https://doi.org/10.1007/s10803-023-06005-7](https://doi.org/10.1007/s10803-023-06005-7)